NiceNicoN/IoT_Controller/S_Reflection_of_Nov_08.md

-# Reflection - Durring the Lab - IoT Controller
+# Reflection - Durring the Lab - IoT Controller - Lab 7

 ## What I have learned: